-Occupational therapy evaluation, treatment, and consultation is available on a limited basis and can be combined with individually-tailored private yoga instruction.
-Treatment sessions are typically one hour in duration; evaluations are on average two and half hours long; consultation times vary.
-For more information or to schedule an appointment, please contact me.
+Treatment sessions with Kim are typically one hour in duration; evaluations are on average two hours; consultation times vary.
+Yoga can combined with occupational therapy treatment as appropriate.
+For more information or to schedule an appointment, please contact Kim.

-OT's are required to complete a master's or doctoral degree of education, participate in fieldwork on a variety of clinical and community sites, and pass a national standardized board exam.
+OT's are required to complete a master's degree of education, participate in fieldwork on a variety of clinical and community sites, and pass a national standardized board exam.
 Licensure is then granted and regulated by the individual states.
-An OT's educational process focuses on all aspects and levels of human development with an emphasis on enhancing task performance of meaningful daily occupations within the social, physical, and other contextual environments.
+An OT's educational process focuses on all aspects and levels of human development with an emphasis on enhancing performance during meaningful daily occupations within social, physical, and other environments and contexts.

-Sensory integration/sensory processing is a complex neurological process that all children and adults experience on a continual basis throughout the lifespan.
+Sensory integration is a complex neurological process that all children and adults experience on a continual basis throughout the lifespan.
 Some individuals have excellent sensory integration and processing, some have problems in only a few areas, and some others have much broader difficulties that cover a wide range of activities and occupations.
-Sensory integration/sensory processing is therefore a continuum and each individual person processes sensation in his/her own unique way.
+Sensory integration is therefore a continuum and each individual person processes sensation in his/her own unique way.
 However, if an individual has a hard time processing some or all of the sensations that come into the body, there is a very good chance that performance in daily tasks and activities will be negatively impacted or limited.
-It can be said that these individuals have a form of sensory integration dysfunction or disorder.
+It can be said that these individuals have a form of sensory integration dysfunction.

 Individuals with sensory integrative dysfunction can have difficulties with over-responsivity (over-reactive), under-responsivity (under-reactive), and/or may experience motor planning difficulties (getting the body into position to do a task) due to inadequate to sensory information entering the body from the outside environment, depending upon the sense or senses affected.